LaravelDaily/course-react-parking/docs/Lesson 16 - Delete vehicle.md

 3. Update the `src/views/vehicles/VehiclesList.jsx` component as follows.

-Import `useVehicle` hook and destructure return contents to have `destroyVehicle` function in scope.
+Import the `useVehicle` hook and destructure return contents to have the `destroyVehicle` function in scope.

 ```jsx
 import { useVehicle } from '@/hooks/useVehicle'